clojure-lsp/clojure-lsp/docs/features.md

 ![](images/features/custom-linters.png)

-Clojure-lsp support linters that users or libs decide to create, these linters can use clojure-lsp db analysis to build whatever linter one may want, similar to clj-kondo hooks feature.
+Clojure-lsp support linters that users or libs decide to create, these linters can use clojure-lsp db analysis to build whatever linter one may want, similar to clj-kondo hooks feature but with project awareness support and more robust test support.

 For more information on how to configure it, check the [diagnostics settings section](settings.md#diagnostics-linter).